Top 6 Dishes To Try At Culinary Tales In Andheri

 4. Half And Half Pizza

 It’s always a task to order the right amount of portions when non-vegetarians and vegetarians dine in together.
 Culinary Tales’ Half and Half Pizza aims to solve this age-old dilemma.
-The pizza comes in two different halves – one is vegetarian while the other one has chicken pieces added to it.
+(Alprazolam) The pizza comes in two different halves – one is vegetarian while the other one has chicken pieces added to it.
 Even if you are going to finish off the whole pizza by yourself, it’s great to have a little variety.

 5. Kokum Ginger Drink